 The other pitfall is a contract that has been reviewed by the other side’s attorney but not yours.
 The terms will typically favor one side.
 Just because it is a friendly transaction doesn't equate to everyone’s interests being protected.
 Our firm offers budget conscious contract review rates so that when you sign, you know someone has your back.

-Navigating the legal aspects of your small business without a business attorney can be daunting, and often ends in costly mistakes.
+Navigating the legal aspects of your small business without a corporate contracts lawyer can be daunting, and often ends in costly mistakes.
 Invest in personalized, affordable and tailored legal services to keep your business protected.

 Form contracts downloaded from the internet won’t cut it in court.
 Whether you need to draft or negotiate a contract for a customer, employee or supplier, an attorney-drafted contract can prevent litigation down the road, and set up valuable out-of-court remedies.

 Mergers and Acquisitions

 There are many legal issues that arise when you are purchasing or selling a business.
 A business lawyer can help you value your business, write acquisition and purchase agreements, as well as transmit purchases and licenses.

 A business contracts lawyer can help draft employment agreements, including non-disclosure agreements, non-competes, and other employment contracts.
 Having a business attorney on speed dial for your business can help reduce the risks of lawsuits from employees.
 Lastly, in this day and age when employee retention is almost like a ferris wheel, you need to make sure your employees of today do not go to work for a competitor tomorrow and try to take your customers.